jonasbraga/jonasbraga/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-Goodgame Studios
+BrandBastion
 - 🌱 I’m currently learning ...
-More about Node.js, TypeScript and Cloud development
+More about Node.js and AWS Cloud development
 - 💬 Ask me about ...
-TS && JS && PHP
+TS && AWS
 - 📫 How to reach me: ... https://www.linkedin.com/in/jonas-braga-2001/

 <!--